Gan-Xing/SDKTS/README.md

 ---

-Thank you for checking out MySDK.
+Thank you for checking out ganxing.
 Happy coding!